Manage elastic cloud hosts

 Back to top

-Using cloud hosts in LoadRunner Enterprise involves:
+Using elastic cloud hosts in LoadRunner Enterprise involves:

 1. Defining Initial Cloud Settings